Locate a grave MUSEUM OF THE FALLEN

 1908 CE

-Fidelia Fielding filled four diaries with the sound of a language no one else could still hear; the notebooks are now the only way back in.
+Fidelia Fielding, last speaker of this Eastern Algonquian language of Connecticut, filled four diaries with sounds no one else could still hear by her death in 1908; the notebooks are now the only way back in.

 Died